 Schedule SE is for self-employed people who either file as a sole proprietor or are otherwise considered a contractor.
 You'll need to fill out this form and pay the corresponding Social Security and Medicare taxes, which you're required to do even if your Instacart earnings aren't enough to trigger them.

 A Form 1040 will be required of all taxpayers.
 This tax form summarizes all of your income, as well as deductions and tax credits.
 This information is needed to calculate how much tax you owe.
 The categories of income, deductions, and credits you intend to claim are broken down using information from numerous other forms.
 Here are some form 1040 instructions for contractors.

 As an independent contractor, you'll need to pay both federal income tax and self-employment tax.
 Most full-time workers are familiar with paying their "payroll tax," which is a percentage of their earnings they need to chip in for things like Social Security, Medicare, and unemployment insurance.

 Since you are working for yourself, this means you'll be responsible for dealing with it.
 You can calculate how much you owe by using our 1099 calculator.

 Being classified as a business owner allows you to deduct your business-related expenses and avoid paying taxes on your 1099 earnings.
 Let me explain.

 By writing off expenses that deals with your driving service, you can lower your taxable income and pay less taxes.

-There are many tax deductions you can claim as an Instacart personal shopper.
+Whether you are a Shipt 1099 or Instacart grocery delivery driver, there are many tax deductions you can claim.
 You'll want to be sure to track and take advantage of as many of these business expenses from your income to lower your tax bill.